Packer-Lab/popping-off/very-good-list.md

 * Discard licks 250ms
 * Log the covariates that are better fit by the logs
 * Merge multiple sessions
-* Make the IO plot to Saxey's recommendation
+* Make the IO plot to Saxe's recommendation

 ### TODO ML
 * Email Johannas about the oasis nan